JoshuaPark823/JoshuaPark823/README.md

-Hi, I’m Josh.
+## Hi, I’m Josh.

 Fullstack developer, ML enthusiast, and lifelong student.

-Aspiring data scientist and machine learning engineer, working as a fullstack developer leveraging the strengths of modern technologies to deliver performant technical and BI solutions to our clients.
+I'm an aspiring machine learning engineer, currently working full-stack with Angular, .NET, and MSSQL in an Agile environment.
-If you desire an inquisitive and proactive mind with a talent and ambition for problem solving, you're in the right place.
+If you're looking for a highly performant, proactive developer with a talent and ambition for problem solving, you're in the right place.

-- I’m currently reading Clean Code by Robert Martin :)
+I’m currently reading Clean Code by Robert Martin :)

+### Information
 - Here's my email: joshuapark823@gmail.com

+- Here's the stack I'm working with professionally:
+  - HTML/CSS/SCSS, Typescript, Angular/RxJS
+  - C#, .NET Framework/Core
+  - SQL, MSSQL, SQL Server